StavrosNik4/MALBot/README.md

 2. Make a discord bot application through the Discord Developers Portal
 3. Change the TOKEN value with your token (in string format)
 4. Make your commits
-5. Open a pull request
+5. Open a pull request and explain what you did

 ## Support